awslabs/ec2-spot-workshops/content/using-sagemaker-managed-spot-training/notebooks/configuring_libraries.md

 With the SDK, you can train and deploy models using popular deep learning frameworks, algorithms provided by Amazon, or your own algorithms built into SageMaker-compatible Docker images.

-When using the SageMaker Python SDK, it's simple to take advantage of Managed Spot Training by passing a couple additional configuraton parameters to an Estimator.
+When using the SageMaker Python SDK, it's simple to take advantage of Managed Spot Training by passing a couple additional configuration parameters to an Estimator.
 An Estimator is a high-level interface for defining a SageMaker training job.

 The following example configuration when instantiating an estimator demonstrates how Managed Spot Training can be enabled.